MDAnalysis/solvation-analysis/joss_paper/paper.md

-coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020] [@scipy:2020] to implement analyses of network formation [@Wang:2022] and residence times [@Self:2019], all summarized in \autoref{fig:summary}.
-Since researchers will inevitably plot these properties the package includes a robust set of visualization tools built on top of `Matplotlib` and `Plotly` [@matplotlib:2007] [@plotly:2015].
+coordination numbers, solute-solvent pairing, and solute speciation, SolvationAnalysis uses tools from the SciPy ecosystem [@numpy:2020] [@scipy:2020] to implement analyses of network formation [@Wang:2022] and residence times [@Self:2019], summarized in \autoref{fig:summary}.
+To make visualization fast, the package includes a robust set of plotting tools built on top of `Matplotlib` and `Plotly` [@matplotlib:2007] [@plotly:2015].
-A full set of tutorials based on state-of-the-art electrolyte systems [@Hou:2019] [@Dong-Joo:2022] are also included to familiarize new researchers with analyzing solvation structures.
+A full set of tutorials based on state-of-the-art electrolyte systems [@Hou:2019] [@Dong-Joo:2022] are also included to familiarize new researchers with solvation structure analysis.
 Together, these features allow for rapid interactive or programmatic calculation of solvation properties.

 # Figures